Contractible subshifts: Comparison with other dynamical properties

 The two-symbol alphabet suffices, even using the Z0 property, but the proof is slightly trickier, and we leave this to the interested reader.

 \begin{proposition} On every infinite f.g.\ group $G$, there exists a proper sofic contractible full shift factor. \end{proposition}

-\begin{proof} For the full shift, we use the alphabet $(S' \times \{0,1\}) \cup \{0,1,\#\}$ where $S' = \{(s, s') \in S^2 \;|\; s \neq s'\}$ meaning each cell contains a bit or $\#$ (which is in fact going to be the zero symbol), and when it contains a bit it can also contain two distinct arrows from the symmetric generating set $S \not\ni 1_G$.
+\begin{proof} Here we use a generating set $S \not\ni 1_G$.
+For the full shift, we use the alphabet $(S' \times \{0,1\}) \cup \{0,1,\#\}$ where $S' = \{(s, s') \in S^2 \;|\; s \neq s'\}$ meaning each cell contains a bit or $\#$ (which is in fact going to be the zero symbol), and when it contains a bit it can also contain two distinct arrows from the symmetric generating set $S \not\ni 1_G$.
 The factor map is into the same alphabet.
 We refer to the $(s, s') \in S^2$ as the \emph{forward} and \emph{backward} arrows, respectively.

 The factor map will only modify the bits.
 Its behavior is as follows: first, we identify \emph{active edges}, namely pairs $(a, as) \in G$ such that the forward edge of $x_a$ is $s$, and the backward edge of $x_{as}$ is $s^{-1}$.
 The active edges form paths and cycles in the configuration.